andreimartin28/django-periferal-shop/README.md

 - Checkout with a dummy billing address.

-- When redirected to the Stripe Test Mode API, use the following test card data and click on pay:
+- When redirected to the Stripe Test Mode API, use the following test card data and click on pay:  <br />
-    -> Email: test@test.com
+    -> Email: test@test.com <br />
-    -> Card information: 4242 4242 4242 4242
+    -> Card information: 4242 4242 4242 4242 <br />
-    -> MM/YY: 12/34 and CVC: 567
+    -> MM/YY: 12/34 and CVC: 567 <br />
-    -> Cardholder name: any name you prefer, it really doesn't matter.
+    -> Cardholder name: any name you prefer, it really doesn't matter. <br />
-    -> Country or region: any country or region you prefer.
+    -> Country or region: any country or region you prefer.  <br />

 - Succes!
 You have made a dummy order.
 For order history details, you can check by getting back to my account page while logged in.